-Upon arrival in Boston, You'll meet your tour manager and begin your trip.
+Upon arrival in Boston, you'll meet your tour manager and begin your trip.
 Your first stop will be the famous Copley Square area.
-After a break for lunch and shopping at the Prudential Center, you will continue on your tour

 Next, you will experience a signature historic experience in New England on the Freedom Trail.
 To preserve the story of the American Revolution, these sites are located along a unique 2.5 mile urban walking trail, marked with a bricked or painted red line.
 You’ll see Boston Common, the State House, the Granary Burial Ground and the site of the Boston Massacre.
 Then you’ll continue to the North End where you’ll see the home of Paul Revere and the Old North Church.